kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 ## What is a Stage?

-The Stage API is a [Kwok Configuration](./configuration) that allows users to define and simulate different stages in the lifecycle of Kubernetes resources, such as nodes and pods.
+The Stage API is a [`kwok` Configuration](./configuration) that allows users to define and simulate different stages in the lifecycle of Kubernetes resources, such as nodes and pods.
 Each Stage resource specifies a resourceRef field that identifies the type of resource that the stage applies to, and a selector field that determines when the stage should be executed.

 A Stage resource has the following fields: